How Can Treatment Help Post-Concussion Syndrome?

 According to the Concussion Foundation, there is no single treatment that will help alleviate the symptoms.
 Therapies identify the symptoms that are the worst and target those to eliminate or reduce them.

 Treatment is aimed at decreasing the symptoms, once a diagnosis is made.
 Physical therapy along with cognitive behavior therapy may help in treating symptoms.
 Specific exercise interventions administered by a physical therapist can help improve balance, increase strength, and assist with improving concentration on given tasks.
-Cognitive behavior therapy may help in some cases, and working with a physical therapist may help in other areas.
+Cognitive behaviour therapy may help in some cases, and working with a physical therapist may help in other areas.
 Treatments may also be aimed at decreasing depression or anxiety resulting from the concussion.

 How Can You Avoid a Concussion?